alvropena/ai-fund-fastapi/README.md

 # AI Financial Analyst

 ## Description
-A brief overview of what the AI Financial Analyst does and its purpose.
+The AI Financial Analyst is designed to assist in analyzing financial data, enabling informed investment decisions.
+It leverages financial datasets and valuation models to provide insights into company performance and potential growth.

 ## Table of Contents
 - [Installation](#installation)